TLESORT/State-Representation-Learning-An-Overview/knowledge-bible.md

 [15].
 The main idea behind actor-critic algorithms is that the critic provides the actor with the policy gradient.

-sequence R1..RN are normalized so that the minimum value of this sequence is -1.
+Sequence R1..RN are normalized so that the minimum value of this sequence is -1.